 Though the resort add-on option does not offer room for customization, it may be the perfect introductory package for those cruising and visiting the parks for the first time.
 The main advantage is that only one 20% deposit would be due at the time of booking.
 Clients would not need to worry about two reservations, two deposits and two final payment dates.
 They would also have the comfort of being able to book both parts of the package with Disney Cruise Lines rather than having to liaise with Walt Disney World.

 Booking a Walt Disney World Package Separately – For those wanting greater variety, booking the Walt Disney World portion of the vacation separately is the way to go.
 Guests will be able to choose from the gamut of resort and room categories, can take advantage of discounts currently on offer and also pick the ticket option that best suits their needs.
 Also, if the packages are booked to coincide with sailing dates, guests are still able to take advantage of Disney’s Magical Express to and from the airport as well as a transfer service to and from Port Canaveral.
-Guests looking to book Land and Sea as two separate packages can currently do so through until the end of 2017.
-Again, though Disney Cruise Line has itineraries on sale through until September 2018, Disney World has not released packages for 2018 as of yet. .
-Those looking for a bargain should book their cruise as early as possible before rates go up and then add the Land portion in when available.
+Guests looking to book Land and Sea as two separate packages can currently do so through until the end of 2018.
+Those looking for a bargain should book their cruise as early as possible before rates go up as Disney raises prices the closer you get to your sailing dates.

 The only real disadvantages with this option is that it would result in two separate deposits with two different final payment dates.
 If booking separately, $200 would be due at the time of booking for the Disney World portion and 20% of the cruise would also be due up front.
 The remainder of the cruise would need to be paid off 75 days in advance and the Disney World stay 30 days in advance.

-This may still be the better option for those who want variety with their stay, prefer an upgraded resort room, for those that aren’t interested in Park Hopper tickets, or who don’t mind the gap between paying off their cruise and paying off their resort stay.
+This may still be the better option for those who want variety with their stay, prefer an upgraded resort room, for those that aren’t interested in Park Hopper tickets, who are hoping to get discounts on the Walt Disney portion of the stay or who don’t mind the gap between paying off their cruise and paying off their resort stay.

 Should I add the Walt Disney World portion to the beginning or the end?
 Though every family is different and will have their own preferences, the more popular choice with Land and Sea Packages has traditionally been to book the Disney World portion first.
 It does make sense when you consider that trips to Disney World are incredibly active times for families.
 There’s lots of jetting around, walking miles each day, dashing to the next ride or dining reservation and staying out way past bed time.
 Many visitors prefer to get the busy portion of the vacation out of the way first and then be able to unwind with the more relaxing pace that a cruise has to offer.
 But whether you choose to visit Disney World before or after, both can be booked using the methods listed above.